LuminaGroup®

 He has focused his career on integrating and aligning technology with business processes — providing support to organizations large and small.
 He has worked extensively in the public and private sectors, improving efficiency and productivity.
 He has successfully managed large IT consulting and software development projects, as well as high-visibility web development efforts, from initial design through deployment.

-Steve holds a M.S. in Telecommunications from the University of Colorado at Boulder.
-His experience also includes:
+Steve holds a M.S.
+Telecommunications from the University of Colorado at Boulder, and a B.A Political Science from Colorado College.

 With a passion for innovation and change, Bert Bruns has over 30 years of experience in the field.
 Cooperation with your organisation and where needed external parties is the secret to success.
 His business engineering, large-scale change management programs and management consulting have brought businesses forward in sectors like financial institutions, airlines, Internet companies and start-ups.